 For instance, the user-actor Registry Manager represents an interface for an employee of the business organisation that is running Mortgage Finder whereas the requester-actor Customer represents an interface for a service requester that can come from any external organisation.
 A requester-actor can be regarded as an interface to an abstract user of the functionality that is exposed as a service; it represents the range of potential customers of the service and the requirements typically derive from standard service descriptions stored in service repositories such as the UDDI.
-In SRML, and reporting to Figure 1, these descriptions are given by business protocols (discussed in Section 5.1.3) and organised in a shared ontology, which facilitates and makes the discovery of business partners more effective.
-The identification of requester-actors may take advantage of existing descriptions in the ontology or it may identify new business protocols corresponding to the new types of service.
+In SRML, these descriptions are given by business protocols (discussed in Section 4.1.3) and organised in a shared ontology, which facilitates and makes the discovery of business partners more effective.
+The identification of requester-actors may take advantage of existing descriptions in the ontology or it may identify new business opportunities.
+In this case, the ontology would be extended with new business protocols corresponding to the new types of service.

 Resource-actors and service-actors of a use case are similar to supporting actors in traditional use-case diagrams in the sense that they represent entities to rely on in order to achieve the underlying business goal.
 The difference is that a service-actor represents an outsourced functionality to be procured on the fly and, hence, will typically vary from one instance of the use case to another, whereas a resource-actor is an entity that is statically bound and, hence, is the same for all instances of the use case.
 Resource-actors are typically persistent sources/repositories of information.
 In general, they are components that are already available to be shared within a business organisation.
+Such organisational aspects are explored in [12] from the point of view of virtual organisation breeding environments in the sense of [19].